 The APEC business community has long regarded the APEC Business Travel Card (ABTC) as one of the most significant and material business facilitation initiatives in the region.
 ABAC appreciates the APEC Business Mobility Group (BMG)'s and individual economies' continuing efforts to improve the operation of the ABTC.
 However, ABAC still encounters various difficulties.
-ABAC has identified those issues within the program that representatives of business feel are most important and on which it would like APEC economies to focus on to ensure full participation in, and the smooth operation of, the ABTC program.
-ABAC urges APEC economies to address the priorities identified by business.
+ABAC has identified those issues within the program that representatives of business feel are most important and on which it would like APEC economies to focus on for the full and smooth operation of the ABTC program.
+ABAC urges APEC economies to address the priorities identified by business below.

-- Encourage transitional economies to accelerate efforts towards complete membership in the program, including the actual issuance of cards. - Urge APEC BMG to extend the validity period of ABTC from three (3) to five (5) years. - Simplify the renewal/re-application process for current ABTC holders. - Consider linking passport information with ABTC to avoid expiration of the card when holder's passport expires; otherwise, consider issuing a temporary card to cover the period between passport expiration and the issuance of the new card. - Consider additional benefits for ABTC holders, e.g. expanding the area of usage of ABTC beyond APEC economies, especially to include the European Union.
+- Encourage transitional economies to accelerate efforts towards complete membership status in the program, including the actual issuance of cards. - Urge APEC BMG's formal decision on extending the validity period of ABTC from three (3) to five (5) years. - Simplify the renewal/re-application process for current ABTC holders. - Consider linking the passport information with ABTC to avoid expiration of ABTC when holder's passport expires; otherwise, consider issuing the temporary card to fill the gap period between passport expiration and issuance of the new ABTC. - Consider additional benefits for ABTC holders, e.g. expanding the area of usage of ABTC beyond APEC economies, especially to include the European Union.